How to overcome a fear of dogs: Evidence-based therapy for cynophobia

 In fact, exposure therapy is so effective, one study reported a significant reduction of symptoms in over 90% of participants, which was still maintained at follow-up several years after treatment.3

-This is all fantastic news for sufferers of cynophobia, as such high rates of success are virtually unheard of for treatments of other mental health conditions.
+This is all fantastic news for sufferers of cynophobia, as such high rates of success are virtually unheard of for treatments of other common mental health conditions.

-What about other treatments?
+What about other approaches?

 A scientific review of cognitive therapy (a treatment approach which aims to change unhelpful thoughts) concluded that "the literature does not support the utilization of cognitive treatments" for phobias.6 Other studies have found that adding cognitive procedures to exposure therapy provides no additional benefit.2